How To Break The Eczema Itch-Scratch Cycle [Step-By-Step Guide].

 Stage 2 - Reducing Itching

-Flare-ups can leave our skin vulnerable to bugs.
-Which can cause infections and heighten the itch response.
+Eczema flare-ups can also leave our skin vulnerable to which can cause infections and heighten the itch response.
 By using steroids, skin damage is reduced, and the urge to itch is considerably less.
+Alternatives that you can use include Niacinamide which is the natural compound Vitamin B3.
+This is a non-steroidal therapy that has been shown to have anti-redness, anti-inflammatory and anti-itching effects.

 Stage 3 - Habit Reversal